mspark/jdaw/README.md

 Further explanation with an example can be found [in the wiki](../../wiki/Writing-Commands).

 # Quickstart
-1. Implement the `JDAWConfig` interface.
+1. Implement the `JdawConfig` interface.
-2. Use the `JdawInstanceBuilder` and set the `JDAWConfig`
+2. Use the `JdawInstanceBuilder` and set the `JdawConfig`
 3. Register written implementation of `TextCommand`
 4. Start instance

-Example:
+Short runnable Example:

 ```java
 class TestCommand extends TextCommand {